farmerbb/Taskbar/README.md

 1. Check the box for "Freeform window support" inside the Taskbar app
 2. Follow the directions that appear in the pop-up to enable the proper settings on your device (one-time setup)
 3. Go to your device's recent apps page and clear all recent apps
-4. Select an app using Taskbar to launch it in a freeform window
+4. Start Taskbar, then select an app to launch it in a freeform window

 For more information and detailed instructions, click "Help & instructions for freeform mode" inside the Taskbar app.